-In the glorious private setting of the Flete Estate, Holbeton, Devon (PL81LW) we are back hosting our second year and an Ultra-marathon distance race of 29.5 miles, which involves 2 estuary crossings at Burgh Island and the Erme Estuary before finishing in the pretty village of Holbeton.
+In the glorious private setting of the Flete Estate, Mothecomben, Devon (PL81LB) we are back hosting our second year and a marathon distance race of 28 miles, which involves 2 estuary crossings at Burgh Island and the Erme Estuary before finishing in the pretty village of Holbeton.

 The 16 mile race involves racing the tide at the Erme Estuary approximately half-way into the race.

-The 10k race is within the Estate and will NOT involve crossing the waters of estuary but within stays within beautiful Woodland trails.
-Start times will coincide with the low tide so it's 08:00 for the Ultra-Marathon, an 11:10am mid-morning start for the 16 miler and an 11:30am start for the Woodland 10km.
+The 14k race now involves crossing the waters of estuary but within stays within beautiful Woodland trails.
+Start times will coincide with the low tide.

 Courses are now designed so you can expect a lovely mix of private footpaths, coastal path, bridle paths, country fields and Woodland.
 However, the marathon incorporates the South West Coast Path on both sides of the estuary including a beach section at Bigbury-on-Sea and a run across the causeway to the privately owned Burgh Island.